cloudflare/cloudflare-docs/content/fundamentals/setup/manage-domains/connect-your-domain.md

 ## Get started

 To get started with Cloudflare as a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/), you must first create an account and connect your domain.

-After creating your account, select `Add site` and follow the [step-by-step tutorial](/fundamentals/setup/account-setup/add-site/) to configure your [DNS records](/dns/manage-dns-records/), which informs Cloudflare where to forward requests.
+After creating your account, select `Add site` and follow the [step-by-step tutorial](/fundamentals/setup/account-setup/add-site/) to:

+1. Select a free or paid plan, which determines which Cloudflare services will apply to your proxied traffic once your domain is active
+2. Set up [DNS] (/dns/).
+This process varies depending on the [DNS setup]((/dns/zone-setups) you choose:

+- Full setup (most common): Import all DNS records
+- Secondary DNS setup (Enterprise only): Set up incoming zone transfers from your primary DNS provider
+- Partial (CNAME) setup (Business and Enterprise only): Import the individual DNS records you want to proxy

+3. Activate your domain to start proxying HTTP/S traffic

+- Full setup (most common): Change the nameservers of your domain, and wait up to 24 hours for your registrar to process the change
+- Secondary DNS setup (Enterprise only): Complete the initial incoming zone transfer from your primary DNS provider
+- Partial (CNAME) setup (Business and Enterprise only): Add a verification TXT record at your primary DNS provider

 For a domain purchased through [Cloudflare Registrar](https://www.cloudflare.com/products/registrar/), we take care of the connection process on your behalf.